-To apply to become an accredited auditor for hazardous areas under the Electrical Safety Act 2002, complete Form 14 Application for appointment as an accredited auditor (PDF, 0.33 MB).
-Information on the application process is included in the guidance part of the form.
+To apply to become an accredited auditor for hazardous areas under the Electrical Safety Act 2002, complete Form 46 - Application for appointment as a hazardous area and/or high voltage accredited auditor (PDF, 0.29 MB).

 The Regulator will not appoint an applicant if there is no intent to perform hazardous area audits under the Electrical Safety Act 2002 in Queensland.

 The applicant must choose the particular category for which you wish to be authorised to perform the work of an accredited auditor.
 Categories include:

 - Category 1 – flammable gases and liquids (zones 0, 1 and 2)